Javonet/javonet-docs/v1/nested-types/using-nested-types.md

 :display: called
 :::

 To reference nested type with full namespace the name of the nested class should be prefixed with namespace, name of parent class and "+" sign.
 For example the "Nested" class defined above could be access using following path "TestNamespace.Container+Nested".
 Following examples show how to initialize and work with nested types using full namespace.

-::code
+:::code
 :calling_source: v1/snippets/`{calling_technology}`/`{called_technology}`/integrationTests.`{calling_ext}`
 :calling_id: TestResources_UseNestedTypes
 :display: calling